jbarroso/clean-code/README.md

 ## Team Rules
 **Every programmer has his own favorite formatting rules, but if he works in a team, them the team rules**
-## Uncle Bob’s Formatting Rules
-See the book.

 # <a name="objects-and-data-structures">6.
 Objects and Data Structures</a>
 We keep our variables private.
 Nobody depends on them.
 Freedom to change their type or implementation.
 If you don't need them don't expose the with public getters an setters!